BrainAnnex/pForce/README.md

 Important: pForce is no longer actively supported.
 The parent project, Brain Annex (https://brainannex.org), was ported to python/Flask and graph databases.

-4.2  (Apr.
-17,  2020)
+**4.2 Final Release (Apr.
+17,  2020)**

 In class  directedGraph , added public method numberParents($nodeID)

 4.1  (Dec.
 13,  2019)

-In class dbasePDO, the 2nd argument of the method countRecords is now optional Hotfix to bug in the  addNewAccount  method of the   siteMembership  class, in file  siteMembership/siteMembership.php
+In class dbasePDO, the 2nd argument of the method countRecords is now optional

+Hotfix to bug in the  addNewAccount  method of the   siteMembership  class, in file  siteMembership/siteMembership.php

 4.0.1  (Oct.
 4,  2019)